ruofeidu/VarshneyWebsite/README.md

 # Dr. Varshney Website
 * Written in Python + Markdown + HTML
-* Students
+* Temporary site are located at http://www.cs.umd.edu/gvil/varshney/
-** All students are structured as JSON objects now.
+## Students
-** It's easier to add new people or hide people
+* All students are structured as JSON objects now so it's easier to add new people or hide people
-** For example
+* For example:
 ```json
 {
     "url": "http://www.duruofei.com",